 - A grandparent and grandchild

-If a Predicted Relationship doesn't match your known relationship, you can update the relationship by clicking on the Predicted Relationship and choosing the correct relationship from the drop-down menu.
-Learn more.
+If a predicted relationship doesn't match your known relationship, you can update the relationship by clicking on the match and then Edit (located in the Relationship section).
+Learn more about how relationships are predicted.

 DNA Relatives says we are third cousins, but I know our relationship must be more distant.
 How can this happen?